 Ultrasound imaging systems may detect differences in echogenicity of tissue structures and determine the dimensions of those structures based on user or automated boundary detection.
 Spatial measurement data collected will give an indication of the accuracy the system is capable of.

-Using the 2D shapes shown in the target diagram on page 4, areas and perimeters may be determined by connecting lines between the filament targets.
+Using the 2D shapes shown in Target Diagram on page 11, areas and perimeters may be determined by connecting lines between the filament targets.
 Linear measurements are taken from an image which is on a plane perpendicular to the line targets.
 For ultrasound systems which have only linear interpolation between points defining a curve, circular or ellipsoid shapes should not be used.
 Utilize rectangles or triangles instead.
 In ultrasound systems which utilize a circle or ellipse measurement algorithm, its accuracy may be tested by defining 3 points to make a circle or 4 points to make an ellipse as shown.
-The following formulae are useful:
+The following formulas are useful:

-Rectangle Circle Ellipse

-Area A = ab $A = \pi r^2$ A = π (ab)/4

-Perimeter P = 2(a+b) P = πd $P = \pi ((a^2 + b^2)/2)^{0.5}$
+Rectangle Circle Ellipse Area A = ab $A=\pir^2$ $A=\pi \text{ (ab)/4}$ Perimeter P = 2(a+b) $P=\pid$ $P = \pi ((a^2 + b^2)/2)^{0.5}$

 For example, the target diagram shows a circle with a radius of 2.0 cm.
-Its computed area is 12.57cm2.
-Its perimeter is 12.57cm (the identical value for the perimeter and area is a coincidence).
+Its computed area is 12.57 cm.
+Its perimeter is 12.57 cm (the identical value for the perimeter and area is a coincidence).
 These computed values may be compared with those calculated from the ultrasound system's algorithm.